vscode-restructuredtext/docs/articles/troubleshooting.rst

 -------------
 #.
 Use "View -> Output" menu item to open Visual Studio Code OUTPUT panel.
 #.
 On the dropdown list in the upper right area of the OUTPUT panel that says
-   "Search" by default, choose "reStructuredText" from the list to switch to reStructuredText logging page.
+   "Search" by default, choose "reStructuredText" or "Esbonio Language Server" from the list to switch to reStructuredText logging pages.

-The logs show what compiler command line is used by this extension and which HTML is being previewed.
+The logs show many hidden information, such as

+* What compiler command line is used by this extension to execute a Python task
+* Which HTML file is being used as preview.

 They should indicate what might be wrong.

 Use Developer Tools
 -------------------